 2) The Voice of the Martyrs announces the release of the IDOP video, Solitary Prayer, about VOM founder Richard Wurmbrand.
 This video features excerpts from the new Tortured for Christ movie, to be released in spring 2018.
 Preview the video here.

 Solitary Prayer was filmed in Romania in the very prison where Pastor Richard Wurmbrand spent three years in solitary confinement.
-His testimony is a tremendous encouragement for believers to stand strong in the face of challenges.
+His testimony is a tremendous encouragement for believers to stand strong in the face of hardship or persecution.

 COMING UP: Join us next time for a short story written to remember the persecuted church, “Safe and Sound.”
 And for the following post, join us for “God’s Protective Hand in New Series—The Leeward Set.”